matthewtolman/matthewtolman.com/data/matthew-tolman/articles/separate-sql-from-code-with-files-initial-thoughts.md

 The concept does become simpler with the right tooling available.
 At some point, I may look at adding in a library with named parameters to my Kotlin implementation.
-For now though, what I have works for my little project.
+For now though, what I have works for my personal experiment project, and I'll probably continue the experiment with a non JVM language in the future anyways.

 I am looking forward to playing around with the concept more.
 The idea hasn't been fully tested yet.
 I do need to look at long-term maintainability, which will take time.
 At